all-of-us/workbench-terraform-modules/README.md

 ### Monitoring
 We use Terraform to manage metrics descriptor, logs-based Metrics, alert policies, and dashboards.
-To add/edit a new one you can either add/edit on json files directly or manually setup in GCP console to get json file.
+To add/edit a new one: you can either add/edit on json files directly or manually setup in GCP console to get json file.
+One recommanded way of doing this can be:
+1.
-* Reporting-specific metrics
+ Reporting-specific metrics
 * Notifications on the system
 * Reporting-specific logs, specific logs
 * Data blocks for views (maybe)